machineagency/taxon/evaluation_log.md

 onto the plane and just check the x and z bounds, but it'd be nice to formalize this in some way.

+the x-/base gantry has two rails with timing belts (one for each side) but only one motor to control it, where the motor's motion is carried to the other side with an axle. i've never seen any construction like this and this kind of challenges the definition of linear versus redundant linear block—technically it would be a linear block... that's super wide. this also makes me think for when we do collision checks—and this is for any machine, including the axidraw and the wasp printer-any material often gets put within the volume of a block, but this should not result in a collision because it's empty space. i think perhaps at the part level, we would need to indicate sub-bounding boxes of either the actual collision-prone subvolumes, or maybe it would be easier to just designate the voids.

 **rules of thumb**

 - certain footprints of pcbs can only be picked up with certain tools